 Property owners in Bradenton, FL., must ensure that their premises maintain safe conditions for all those who enter.
 They also have a duty to warn others of potential risks.
 However, despite this law, many individuals become injured on public and private property due to no fault of their own.

 If you’ve become injured on someone else’s property, whether it was a business location or a personal residence, you could be facing significant medical bills, severe bodily harm, and other high associated costs.
 However, you don’t need to suffer alone.
-You can work with a Bradenton premises liability lawyer experienced in a wide variety of specialisms, including slip and fall cases here at The Law Place.
+You can work with a Bradenton premises liability lawyer experienced in a wide variety of cases, including slip and fall cases here at The Law Place.

 The Law Place is a law firm made up of experienced premises liability lawyers.
 We work around the clock and with a team approach to win personal injury and unsafe property cases for our clients across Bradenton and the wider State of Florida.
 We can help you to work out whether you might be entitled to compensation and to ensure that property owners are held liable for any injuries you have received.

 If you’ve been involved in a slip and fall accident or have been injured on private or company property, contact us today to schedule a free consultation with a personal injury and premises liability lawyer near you.
-Call us 24 hours a day, 7 days a week on (941) 444-4444.
+Call us 24 hours a day, 7 days a week at (941) 444-4444.

 Property Negligence and Premises Liability in Bradenton, FL.